-Weather in Bristol (GB): Scattered Clouds
+Weather in Bristol (GB): Overcast Clouds

 The company was formally founded in April 1971 although a number of balloons were built before that, from about May 1967.